 Sufferers of conditions such as dry skin, eczema and psoriasis notice benefits from the use of softened water.
-Due to the complexity of eczema it is impossible to quantify why softened water helps.
+We hear from many of our customers that the introduction of soft water has really help skin complaints, you will notice this through water softener reviews.
 Successful reports suggest the following:

 - Water softeners eliminate scummy soap curd and result in a cleaner lather which is kind to skin, reducing dryness and itching.

 - With softened water, the amount of soap used when washing clothes can be greatly reduced.
 Also pure soap products can be used with softened water in preference to detergents.